 Watchung Reservation in Union County is a 2,000-acre wooded tract where animal and plant life are protected.
-Highlights of the park include Surprise Lake, the Deserted Village of Feltvile/Glenside Park, the Trailside Nature and Science Center, Seeley's Pond and the Watchung Stables.
+Highlights of the park include Lake Surprise, the Deserted Village of Feltvile/Glenside Park, the Trailside Nature and Science Center, Seeley's Pond and the Watchung Stables.
 Opened in 1941, The Trailside Museum was New Jersey's first nature museum.

 Although I-78 traverses its northwestern flank, most of the reservation remains in a natural, wild state, and sound barriers muffle the road noise.

-Located Within the Reservation the Deserted Village of Feltville -- church/general store building in photo tab above -- features 10 surviving historic buildings, some still occupied.
-The church/general building can be viewed in the photo tab above.
-A brief history, one-mile self-guided tour, and map of the immediate area are available on its web site.
+Located Within the Reservation the Deserted Village of Feltville features 10 surviving historic buildings, some still occupied.
+A brief history, a historic photograph, one-mile self-guided tour, and map of the immediate area are available on its web site.

 Take Route 22 to New Providence Road in Mountainside.
-More specific driving directions are on the park's web site [see Contact Information below].
-[Google Maps: "452 New Providence Rd, Mountainside, NJ"]
+More specific driving directions are on the park's web site [see Contact Information on this site].
+GPS Coordinates: 40.683185, -74.373076